28mm/28mm.github.io/_posts/2018-02-15-better-photo-search-for-macos.md

 My last post on this subject showed how to extract tags from Photos.app, via a `TEXT` column in `photos.db` called `RKVersion_stringNote.value`.
 With this post, I had hoped it would be possible to do the reverse.

 The obvious thing to try: appending to `RKVersion_stringNote.value`, and updating the plist where the list of categories is kept, doesn't get the job done.
-Incomplete information and wishful thinking weren't enough to get the job done :)

 When the last post was discussed on Hacker News, several commentors pointed out how absurd this all is--that it should be trivial to retrieve and update information about your own photographs.
 I agree with them entirely.